Classic Yoga

 Normally, Sannyasins and yogis prefer adept poses and a householder prefers any other seated yoga posture for meditation or breath control exercises.

-Though the mastery of both poses gives Siddhis or psychic powers, mostly Adept Pose is preferred.
+Though the mastery of both poses gives Siddhis or psychic powers, Yogis prefer mostly Adept Pose.

 Considering the physical aspects of the poses, both are hip openers.
 Butterfly Stroke and Easy Pose are very good preparatory poses for mastering these Seated Poses.